zukunft/zukunft.com/docs/code_functions_all.md

             roup_list.php
     \-- dsp_id - section for function dsp_id is expected to be debug in /group/group_list.php
 \-- config
+    \-- frontend_type - section for function frontend_type not yet defined that it should be interface in /helper/config .php
     \-- percent_decimals - section for function percent_decimals not yet defined that it should be interface in /helper/ config.php
     \-- dec_point - section for function dec_point not yet defined that it should be interface in /helper/config.php